nh9k/Custom-Speech-Synthesis-Service-using-Multi-speaker-tacotron/README.md

     - new_inna + kss + LEEJH
         - new_inna, kss, LEEJH were the best results.
     - new_inna + kss + LEEJH + nandong2
-        - nandong2 were the best results.
+        - nandong2 was the best results.

 <br/>